National Police (Liechtenstein)

 The National Police of the Principality of Liechtenstein (Landespolizei des Fürstentums Liechtenstein), is the national police force of Liechtenstein.
 It is composed of 125 employees, with 91 officers and 34 staff (excluding the Security Corps), who police the 160 km2 doubly landlocked alpine state in Western-Central Europe.
+The current chief of police is Jules Hoch, since 2013.

 Bordered by Switzerland to its west, and Austria to its east, Liechtenstein maintains a trilateral treaty which enables close cross-border co-operation between the police services of the three states.
 Liechtenstein is also a member of Interpol, and a signatory to a variety of other treaties.

 Crime

-Liechtenstein has a significantly low crime rate, with the last murder taking place in April 2014.
+Liechtenstein has a significantly low crime rate.
 Crime has always been low since the mid-1970s when Liechtenstein started to prosper as a nation.
-According to an International Special Reports study, the average Liechtenstein resident doesn't even lock their door.
+According to an International Special Reports study, the average Liechtenstein resident does not even lock their door.
 Liechtenstein jails hold very few, if any, inmates, with sentences over two years being transferred to Austria.
 However, officers in the National Police have been armed since a shooting took place.
-In 2004, Liechtenstein drafted 300 Swiss and Austrian police to assist security forces in the potential aftermath of a Liechtenstein victory over England, in a Euro Cup qualifying match, at Rheinpark Stadion.
+In 2003, Liechtenstein drafted 300 Swiss and Austrian police to assist security forces in the potential aftermath of a Liechtenstein victory over England, in a Euro Cup qualifying match, at Rheinpark Stadion.